 - Low white blood cell count

-- If you have mineral (electrolyte) imbalance especially due to vomiting and diarrhea
+- Mineral (electrolyte) imbalance especially due to vomiting and diarrhea

 - If you have pain, nausea or vomiting

-- Avoid water exercises in case you have an inserted feeding tube or catheter
+- Avoid water exercises if you have an inserted feeding tube or catheter

 - Avoid exposure to the sun, of skin undergoing radiation

 - Avoid extreme exercises during treatment and immediately after treatment